jdbean/blog-mirror/_posts/2018-10-08-recursion-again.md

   }
 }
 ```
 Here, instead of storing the reversedString in a variable (`reversed` in my iterative solution), I employ recursion to apply the addition of each charachter all at once.
-If one uncomments the logging line and executes the function with an argument of "recursive", it should print the following output:
+If one uncomments the logging line and executes the function with an argument of `"recursive"`, it should print the following output:

 ```console
 ecursive + r